Royals vs. Rockies Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals' Daniel Lynch will make his second start of the season.
+- The Royals' Brady Singer (3-4) will make his 12th start of the season.

 |Opponent